 The financial statements of a company provide a representation of the company's current performance to investors.
 This information is used to evaluate the overall value of a company and its share price.
 The income statement is one of the most important financial statements because of its indication of profits, its timely reporting, and its classification of revenues and expenses.

 The income statement is one the major financial statements used to analyze a company.
 The other important documents are the balance sheet, the cash flow statement and the statement of shareholder's equity.
 The income statement is used to give a summary of the company's revenues and expenses over a specific period of time.
 This information is then used to determine the total profit or loss to the company over the stated accounting period.

 Indication of Profitability

 The income statement is important because it clearly states whether a company is making a profit.
 The total revenues and expenses of a company are listed on its income statement.
 Subtracting the expenses from revenues provides the total profit during the given accounting period, usually a year or a quarter of a year.
 A company must consistently be making a long-term profit for it to be considered a good investment choice.
 This information can only be found on the income statement.

 The income statement of a company may be updated on a more regular basis than the other financial documents.
-Because the income statement provides a clear picture of current profitability, it is constantly reviewed by a company's managers as well as its investors.
+Because the income statement provides a clear picture of current profitability, a company's managers and investors constantly review it.
 This gives the company an incentive to publish its income statement on a more regular basis to help its operations.
 Whereas other financial statements are published annually, an income statement may be released quarterly or monthly.

 Classification of Revenues and Expenses